Overview

 , oruserKey

 .
-These are numeric values in most cases. - Other identifiers, such as copied identifiers from the BPMN XML, may be arbitrarily named but are usually suffixed with id, for example,
+These are usually numeric values. - Other identifiers, such as those copied from the BPMN XML, are typically suffixed with id, for example,

 processDefinitionId